bluehoodie/smoke/README.md

 The order of precedence for looking for variable values is:

-1. local variables defined in the test-case map ("locals")
+1. local variables defined in the contract map ("locals")
 2. global variables defined in the outer variables map ("globals")
 3. environment variables